OleVik/grav-plugin-twigfeeds/README.md

 ##### Taxonomy: Adding and utilizing additional metadata

+**Note:** This is experimental, and subject to change, as some recursion appears to cause a memory-leak within Admin.
+Most [Blueprint Form Fields](https://learn.getgrav.org/17/forms/blueprints/fields-available) will work, though `taxonomy` appears to fail.

 Since version 5.1.0, you can add taxonomy like a category- or tag-property to your feeds, to sort, filter, and otherwise manipulate the feeds themselves.
 Based on [a post on the Discourse-forum](https://discourse.getgrav.org/t/twigfeeds-rss-feed-labelling-categorisation/) by [Penworks](https://github.com/Penworks).

 Create `user/blueprints/plugins/twigfeeds/options.yaml` add `.category` and `.tags`: